Keith Taylor (cornerback)

-Keith Taylor (born November 20, 1998) is an American professional football cornerback for the Atlanta Falcons of the National Football League (NFL).
+Keith Taylor (born November 20, 1998) is an American professional football cornerback.
 He played college football for the Washington Huskies.

 Early life

 Taylor grew up in Long Beach, California, and initially attended St. John Bosco High School before transferring to Servite High School after his sophomore year.
 He was named first-team All-Trinity League and second-team All-Orange County by the Orange County Register.

 College career

 Taylor appeared in 12 games as a true freshman, playing on special teams and as a reserve defensive back.
 He started two games as a sophomore.
 He started all 13 of Washington's games as a junior and finished the year with 59 tackles with two tackles for loss and five passes broken up.
-Taylor started all four of the Huskies games in the 2020 season, which was abbreviated due to Covid-19.
+Taylor started all four of the Huskies games in the 2020 season, which was abbreviated due to COVID-19.